romshark/Go-1-2-Proposal---Immutability/README.md

 especially in concurrent environments.
 It can be achieved through **immutable types**.
-The compiler scans all objects of immutable types for modification attempts such as assignments and calls to mutating methods and fails the compilation if any illegal mutation attempts were identified returning errors.
+The compiler scans all objects of immutable types for modification attempts such as assignments and calls to mutating methods and fails the compilation returning errors if any illegal mutation attempts were identified.

 A Go 1.x developer's current approach to immutability is manual copying because Go 1.x doesn't currently provide any compiler-enforced immutable types.
-This makes Go harder to work with, because mutable shared state can't be easily dealt with.
+This makes Go harder to work with because mutable shared state can't be easily dealt with.

 Ideally, a safe programming language should enforce [immutability by default](#3-immutability-by-default-go--2x) where all types are immutable unless they're explicitly annotated as mutable.
-This concept would require significant, backwards-incompatible language changes breaking existing Go 1.x code, thus such an approach to immutability would only be possible in a new backward-incompatible Go 2.x language specification.
+This concept would require significant, backward-incompatible language changes breaking existing Go 1.x code, thus such an approach to immutability would only be possible in a new backward-incompatible Go 2.x language specification.

-To prevent breaking Go 1.x compatibility this document describe a backward-compatible approach to add support for immutable types by overloading the `const` keyword ([see here for more details](#44-why-overload-the-const-keyword-instead-of-introducing-a-new-keyword-like-immutable-etc)) to act as an immutable type qualifier.
+To prevent breaking Go 1.x compatibility this document describes a backward-compatible approach to adding support for immutable types by overloading the `const` keyword ([see here for more details](#44-why-overload-the-const-keyword-instead-of-introducing-a-new-keyword-like-immutable-etc)) to act as an immutable type qualifier.
 There is no runtime cost to this approach, but a negligible compile-time cost is still required.